Using OpenPGP keys with ssh

 Usage

-First check if ssh sees the OpenPGP key:
+First check whether ssh can see the OpenPGP key:

 $ SSH_AUTH_SOCK=/home/user/.gnupg/S.gpg-agent.ssh ssh-add -L